 - Grill with the lid on to keep as much of the heat in as possible.

 If you like this idea but still hate the cold, come check out the patio heaters that we have to offer at Friedman’s.
 This additional heat source keeps you warm while you grill and might even encourage some others to join you outside.
-We want you enjoy your outdoor kitchen all year long!
+We want you to enjoy your outdoor kitchen all year long!